 As we say goodbye to 2018, I thought I’d share my latest fattening creation; tahini fudge.
 Don’t worry, there will be plenty of time for dieting in 2019.
 Besides, you don’t have to eat it all by yourself, you can share!
 How about taking the fudge to your next Christmas get together or holiday work party?
 Fudge is also great to give as a gift or to use as a stocking stuffer.
 Just don’t let your four-legged, furry babies get to it first!

 Did you know tahini fudge was even a thing?
 I sure didn’t.
-Lately, it seems every time I think I’m I’m about to come up with a new recipe, someone has already beat me to it.
+Lately, it seems every time I think I’m about to come up with a new recipe, someone has already beat me to it.
 The cake my daughter requested for her birthday this year is a good example.
 Nena asked for a cheesecake made with circus animals cookies.
 In case you’re wondering, she just turned 24.
-I was pretty surprised to find out that someone had already created such a recipe!
+I was pretty surprised to find out that someone had already created it!
 Of course, I made my own version.
-So when I started dreaming of a unique fudge recipe for the holidays, I was once again surprised to find that it already existed.
+So when I started dreaming of a unique fudge recipe for the holidays, I was once again surprised to find out that it already existed.
 However, I did go out of my way to make this an original recipe, so I hope you enjoy it!